yuvallanger/matplotlib/doc/faq/howto_faq.rst

-The sphinx website is a good resource for learning sphinx, but we have put together a cheat-sheet at :ref:`documenting-matplotlib` which shows you how to get started, and outlines the matplotlib conventions and extensions, eg for including plots directly from external code in your documents.
+The sphinx website is a good resource for learning sphinx, but we have put together a cheat-sheet at :ref:`documenting-matplotlib` which shows you how to get started, and outlines the matplotlib conventions and extensions, e.g. for including plots directly from external code in your documents.

 Once your documentation contributions are working (and hopefully